luizneves01/sin-ticketing-client-php8/readme.md

     $res = SinTicketingClient::login();
     return $res->json()->accessToken;
 ```

-If you need the output as a string, you can get the rendered PDF with the output() function, so you can save/output it yourself.

 Use `php artisan vendor:publish` to create a config file located at `config/sinticketing.php` which will allow you to define local configurations to change some settings (default paper etc).
 You can also use your ConfigProvider to set certain keys.